lgalaz/fullstack-javascript/typescript/Interfaces_And_Types/explanation.md

-# Interfaces and Type Aliases - Comprehensive Study Guide
+# Interfaces and Type Aliases

 ## Introduction